An injury to the face can be caused by almost anything, such as:

 A cut on your tongue may bleed a lot.
 This may make you think your injury is worse than it really is.
 Usually a cut on your tongue will heal quickly and not cause you any problems.

 To treat a small cut on your tongue, rinse your mouth with salt water to help keep it clean.
-If it won’t stop bleeding, see you doctor or go to the nearest emergency department.
+If it won’t stop bleeding, firmly press the injury with gauze or a piece of clean cloth then see you doctor or go to the nearest emergency department.

 If you smoke, you should avoid smoking for as long as possible.
 Try not to smoke while the cut is fresh.